Tips for Saving when Traveling

 - Avoid Rental Cars

 While a rental car offers you much flexibility it can incur extra expenses.
 Before you can decide on a destination, check out their public transportation.
 I don’t like wasting my time looking at a map that will take me forever to work out.
-This is why I avoid taking rented cars as much as possible unless when very necessary.
-Whenever I land, I head to the nearest public transport system and hop in.
+This is why I avoid taking rented cars as much as possible unless necessary.
+If you are traveling locally, it is best to travel in your own car.
+So, if you were planning on getting a new car, get car invoice prices and buy one according to your travel needs!

 - Consider Hiring Pocket WiFi